Apsu/Canary/README.md

 ---

-The latter meaning refers to adjusting which fingers hit which keys in the lower left by recognizing that "traditional" touch-typing technique is not very ergonomic, and a better approach is to use the following mapping:
+The second meaning of "Angle Mod" (often called "Angle Cheat" if the letters aren't moved) refers to adjusting which fingers hit which keys in the lower left by recognizing that "traditional" touch-typing technique is not very ergonomic, and a better approach is to use the following mapping:

 - Ring Finger => Qwerty `Z`
 - Middle Finger => Qwerty `X`